dotnet/docs/docs/framework/tools/developer-command-prompt-for-vs.md

 ---
 # Developer Command Prompt for Visual Studio

-Developer Command Prompt for Visual Studio enables you to use .NET Framework tools more easily.
-It's a command prompt that automatically sets specific environment variables.
-After opening Developer Command Prompt, you can enter the commands for [.NET Framework tools](index.md) such as `ildasm` or `clrver`.
+Developer Command Prompt for Visual Studio is a specialized command prompt that enables you to use .NET Framework tools more easily.
+Developer Command Prompt is a command prompt that has specific environment variables set.
+After opening Developer Command Prompt for Visual Studio, you can enter the commands for [.NET Framework tools](index.md) such as `ildasm` or `clrver` without having to know where they're located.

 ## Prerequisites